Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Acknowledgments

 \section{Acknowledgments}

 We thank DST-SERB for funding under the DST-CRG scheme (CRG/2021/003024).
 We acknowledge the use of various Central Facilities at IIT Bombay.
 We thank ISIS Facility for beam time allocation [RB2368023].
 S.N. and A.V.M. would like to thank the Department of Science and Technology (DST), India, for access to the experimental facility and financial support for the experiment conducted at ISIS muon source and Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) for managing the project.
-S.N. would like to acknowledge the funding support for Chanakya Postdoctoral fellowship (CPDF/2021-22/01) from the National Mission on Interdisciplinary Cyber Physical Systems, of the DST, Govt. of India through the I-HUB Quantum Technology Foundation.
+S.N. would like to acknowledge the funding support for Chanakya Postdoctoral fellowship (Registration No. CPDF/2021-22/01) from the National Mission on Interdisciplinary Cyber Physical Systems, of the DST, Govt. of India through the I-HUB Quantum Technology Foundation.
 A.S. is thankful to the DST for Grant No. DST/NM/TUE/QM-10/2019 (G)/3.
 R.K. is thankful to the Council of Scientific and Industrial Research (CSIR) for Ph.D. fellowship (Grant No. 09/733(0263/2019-EMR-I)).
 This work was partially supported by the Deutsche Forschungsgemeinschaft (DFG) within the Transregional Collaborative Research Center TRR 360 ``Constrained Quantum Matter", Project No. 492547816 (Augsburg, Munich, Stuttgart, Leipzig).
 Work at Duke University has been supported by the NSF grant DMR2218058.
-We would like to thank M. Baenitz, Max Planck Institute for Chemical Physics of Solids Dresden, for enriching discussions.
+We would like to thank M. Baenitz and G. Baskaran for enriching discussions.